BeaconCMS/beacon/guides/recipes/javascript-interoperability.md

 Beacon provides support for custom client-side JavaScript via LiveView's [JS Hooks](https://hexdocs.pm/phoenix_live_view/js-interop.html#client-hooks-via-phx-hook).

-Hooks are blocks of custom JS code which run when an element in a beacon template reaches a specific stage of its lifecycle.
+Hooks are blocks of custom JS code which run when an element in a Beacon template reaches a specific stage of its lifecycle.
 There are six possible stages which you can use:

   * `mounted` - the element has been added to the DOM and its server